straight-tamago/misakaX/README.md

 - Action Button
 - Internal Storage
 - Clock UI
+- SOS Collision
+- Taptowake (iPhone SE 2/3)
+- MultiTask like iPad (in setting)

 Some more features will be added.
 Please look forward to it ❤️